-Fig. 5.
+FIG. 5.
 The N + 1 enthalpy gain descriptor. (a) For binary compounds, the N + 1 enthalpy gain descriptor is the distance of the compound from the zero-formation-enthalpy tie-line (highlighted in green), which is trivially the formation enthalpy. (b) For ternary compounds, the N + 1 enthalpy gain descriptor is the distance of the compound from the convex hull constructed of unary (reference) and binary compounds (highlighted in blue). (c) A plot comparing the enthalpy gains averaged over N-compounds having metallic components in the aflow.org repositories with the configurational entropy gains for increasing numbers of species.

-- --scriterion=aflow:bb0d45ab555bc208: Returns the stability criterion for entry aflow:bb0d45ab555bc208, specified by the AUID.
-The entry must be a ground-state structure; a warning will be issued otherwise. aflow-CHULL removes the point from the hull, calculates the pseudo-hull, and determines the distance of this point from below the pseudo-hull. - --nplus1=aflow:bb0d45ab555bc208: Returns the N + 1 enthalpy gain for entry aflow:bb0d45ab555bc208, specified by the AUID.
-The entry must be a ground-state structure; a warning will be issued otherwise. aflow-CHULL removes all points having the same dimensionality as the input entry from the hull, calculates the pseudo-hull, and determines the distance of this point from below the pseudo-hull. - --hull_enthalpy=0.25,0.25: Returns the value of the convex hull surface at the specified coordinate/concentration.
-Users should provide the composition in reduced form, e.g., the Mn2PdPt composition is specified by --hull_enthalpy =0.5,0.25, where the last component is implicitly 1-sum(0.5+0.25).
+- --print=format : Selects the output format, options include: pdf, png, json, txt, jupyter2, and jupyter3. json and txt have the following extensions: .json and .txt. jupyter2/jupyter3 create a Python2/Python3 Jupyter notebook JSON file that plots a convex hull for the specified alloy.
+Default is pdf. - --dist2hull=aflow:bb0d45ab555bc208 : Returns the distance from the hull for entry aflow:bb0d45ab555bc208, specified by the AUID. - --scriterion=aflow:bb0d45ab555bc208 : Returns the stability criterion for entry aflow:bb0d45ab555bc208, specified by the AUID.
+The entry must be a ground-state structure; a warning will be issued otherwise. aflow-CHULL removes the point from the hull, calculates the pseudo-hull, and determines the distance of this point from below the pseudo-hull. - --nplus1=aflow:bb0d45ab555bc208 : Returns the N + 1 enthalpy gain for entry aflow:bb0d45ab555bc208, specified by the AUID.
+The entry must be a ground-state structure; a warning will be issued otherwise. aflow-CHULL removes all points having the same dimensionality as the input entry from the hull, calculates the pseudo-hull, and determines the distance of this point from below the pseudo-hull. - --hull_enthalpy=0.25,0.25 : Returns the value of the convex hull surface at the specified coordinate/concentration.
+Users should provide the composition in reduced form, e.g., the Mn_2PdPt composition is specified by --hull_enthalpy=0.5,0.25, where the last component is implicitly 1 - sum(0.5 + 0.25).